tamarin-prover/tamarin-prover/manual/src/009_advanced-features.md

 TODO: python "oracle" script?
 [Benedikt/Sasa]

-How to Improve your encoding
+How to Improve your Encoding
 ----------------------------

 to encoding using alternative more efficient descriptions